Vegetables and cubed roast beef play happily together in this soup to warm the tummy.

 - 1/4 cup olive oil

-- 1 1/2 cups chopped turnips or potatoes
+- 2 russet potatoes for 1 1/2 cups chopped

 - In heavy stock pot, heat oil until shimmering.

 - Add onion, carrots, turnips, and garlic.
 Cook over medium heat, stirring occasionally for 10 minutes.
-If you’re using uncooked beef, add it now.
+Add the beef and brown.

 - Add broth, water, and tomatoes.
 Bring to simmer and cook 20 minutes.